tinacms/tina-starter-alpaca/README.md

 ## :link: Hosting on Vercel

-You will have to generate a new set of keys with the url of vercel
+You will have to generate a new set of keys with the url in vercel

 Deploy it to the cloud with [Vercel](https://vercel.com/import?filter=next.js&utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).